randomstring/WeasleyClock/BuildLog.md

  * python daemon

+## Why Home Assistant?

+## Why Life360

+I tried the Home Assistant Apple iCloud integration first.
+The iClould API does not seem to be a fully supprted and endorsed API.
+The Home Assistant integration broke for me at least twice.
+Once when Apple changed some details in their authentication.

+The Life360 integration has been quite stable and has features designed around tracking family members.
+I also managed to get buy-in from all my family members to use it.
+Which makes all of this possible.

+Another point is that it works on both iPhones and Andoid phones.

 ## 2020-04-01 Magic Wands

 Had the thought that I could create a replica Harry Potter magic wand